Livaa/PHP-Custom-Datatypes/README.md

 (new NewsletterManager)->subscribe($email);
 ```

-This is what the NewsletterManager class would eventually look like :
+This is what the NewsletterManager class would eventually looks like.
+That's just an example but the idea is now your classes are type-hinted to receive
+custom datatypes objects rather that natives typed variables.
+It does make the code more readable, easier to maintain and secure.
+Also it makes the whole app more reliable as the received values are always good.
+Eventually you'll finally get rid off all those dirty validation processes you have there and there (Utils::iKnowYouKnowWhatImTalkingAbout() !)

 ```php